rajatsaxena7/TOPRISEBACKEND/BULK_DEALER_ASSIGNMENT_CSV_IMPLEMENTATION.md

 ## Overview

 The bulk dealer assignment endpoint has been enhanced to accept CSV files with dealer legal names instead of dealer IDs, making it more user-friendly for administrators.
+Additionally, the dealer assignment endpoints now support both ObjectId and SKU code for product identification.

 ## Changes Made